SMFB Programs for Partner Agencies

 Non-Emergency Food Pantry (not open to the public)

-Non-Emergency Food Pantry: Provides food to clients participating in their case-managed and/or specific programming.
-This pantry is not open to the public and may include: shelters, transitional living and/or rehabilitation programs, group homes and day cares.
-Foster care associations and boarding homes are ineligible.
+Provides food to clients participating in their case-managed and/or specific programming.
+This type of pantry may include shelters, transitional living and/or rehabilitation programs, group homes, and day cares.
+Agencies must ensure that primary service is to the needy and that no individual is paying specifically for food.
+Foster care associations and boarding homes are not able to participate.